-We’ve got make-up magician, Anna Paolozzi to bring you her top tips when it comes to wedding make-up.
-You might want to get a notepad and pen for this masterclass!
+We’ve got make-up magician, Anna Paolozzi to bring you her top tips when it comes to wedding makeup.
+She lays down the law when it comes to wedding makeup rules.
+You might want to get a notepad and pen for this masterclass.

 Less is more

-Skin should look flawless so make sure you have regular facials leading up to the day.
-Look after your diet with healthy food and drink lots of water!
-This will cleanse your system and keep you hydrated, making your skin look fab-u-lous.
+Skin should look flawless so make sure you have a solid skincare routine in place leading up to the day.
+Look after your diet with healthy food and drink plenty of water.
+This will cleanse your system and keep you hydrated, whilst also making your skin glow.

 Keep it light

-For your wedding make-up, you should use a light foundation.
+For your wedding makeup, you should use a light foundation.
 Why?
-Because heavy foundation looks artificial and just isn’t flattering!
-If you’re looking to hide blemishes, your best bet is to use a good concealer to cover up – so ladies, step away from that thick foundation!
+Heavy foundation looks cakey and you can layer a thin and medium consistency to achieve better coverage.
+If you’re looking to hide blemishes, your best bet is to use a good concealer to cover up.

 Giving the eye

-Eyes need to have impact, so use eyeliner or a pencil, a soft shimmer eyeshadow above the liner, plus lashings of mascara.
+Eyes need to have impact, so use eyeliner or a pencil, a soft shimmer eyeshadow above the lash line.
+Also add lashings of mascara to make them pop.
 Match the shadow with the colour of your dress for a super sleek look.

-It’s always a good idea for brides (and friends and family!) to stick to waterproof mascara because they’re may be a few tears of joy.
+It’s always a good idea for brides to stick to waterproof mascara because they’re may be a few tears of joy.
 A mascara run down both of your cheeks isn’t really the thing that brides go for, is it?

 Keep your lipstick and a pressed powder compact near by at all times so you can check how you look and refresh your lips and skin if needed.
-All ready for the camera!
+This way you will always be camera ready.

 Drinking alcohol can make the skin flush, so go easy on the drinks if you want to look beautiful all day long on your special day.

-Don’t fancy risking it by doing it yourself?
-Anna Paolozzi offers one-to-one make-up classes for all ages and bookings for special occasions.
+Finally, if you don’t fancy risking it by doing it yourself, Anna Paolozzi offers one-to-one make-up classes for all ages and occasions.

 - The best Black Friday hair and beauty deals